 Our second wine was Domaine LaFage Nicolas Grenache Noir.
 Linda liked the smooth finish of the wine.
 Neil didn’t like the wine at first because there was a bite in his throat but then he tried some food and said the flavor of the wine improved.
 Amanda didn’t try this wine, she just stuck with the white wine.
 I loved how this wine smelled, it was soft and had strawberry aromas!
 I found the texture of the wine to be light, and the flavor to be dry and taste like chocolate.
 Val really pondered the flavors of this wine!
 She started by saying its not bad for a red wine and she liked it.
 She determined later on that the flavor was black cherry almond pie but was kind of disappointed that the flavor fell flat by the end of the glass.
 It was exciting to see someone as into tasting wine as I was!

 Amanda and Linda really liked the Gouda goat cheese!
 One of Val’s go-to cheeses is gouda and she described this cheese as “stronger than swiss.”
 Neil thought the cheese was salty with a good texture, a little funk and Yummy!
 I totally agreed that it was tasty.
 I noticed a slight funky aroma, a soft and crunchy texture with a dryness to it and a lingering flavor.
 Mmm!
 I was surprised though about the milk flavor, it seemed more like cow’s milk than goat’s milk.
-If you are having a hard time finding this cheese at your local specialty shop, click on the link to the left.

 We were all having so much fun socializing that the final part of pairing each wine with the cheese occurred but only some of the notes were documented.
 When Amanda paired the Chardonnay with the Gouda goat cheese she noticed it made here tongue tingle.
 I found the cheese to coat my tongue so that might have been why she noticed that.
 I thought the wine became much lighter and the cheese tasted more milky.
 Linda tried both the Grenache and the Chardonnay with the cheese and said the red pairing was okay but the white pairing was better.
 Val and I both paired the Grenache with the Gouda goat cheese.
 Val found the wine to taste sharp and noticed an alcohol flavor.
 I thought the wine smelled the same, tasted a little sweeter but was still dry too.
 The cheese seemed a little more dull.
 I’d say I liked the wine better in the pairing but the cheese less.